 Sapodilla fruit drop is not a common problem with the trees if they are healthy.
 In fact, sapodilla problems are minimal provided the tree is in a warm location, although sapodillas are not strictly tropical.
 Mature trees can handle temperatures of 26 to 28 degrees F. (-3 to -2 C.) for a short time.
 Young trees are obviously less established and will be damaged or killed at 30 degrees F. (-1 C.).
 So, a sudden cold snap might be one reason for fruit dropping from a sapodilla plant.

 Proper care of a sapodilla tree will ensure a nice long life of bearing fruit.
 Keep in mind that a sapodilla will take anywhere from five to eight years to bear fruit.
 Young trees may flower, but not set fruit.

-Sapodillas are wind tolerant, adapted to many types of soil, are drought resistant, and soil salinity tolerant.
+Sapodillas are wind tolerant, adapted to many types of soil, drought-resistant, and soil salinity tolerant.

-Young trees should be fed in the first year every two to three months with ¼ pound of fertilizer, increasing gradually to a full pound.
-Fertilizers should contain 6-8 percent nitrogen, 2-4 percent phosphoric acid, and 6-8 percent potash.
+Young trees should be fed in the first year every two to three months with ¼ pound (113 g.) of fertilizer, increasing gradually to a full pound (454 g.).
+Fertilizers should contain six to eight percent nitrogen, two to four percent phosphoric acid, and six to eight percent potash.
 After the first year, apply fertilizer two to three times per year.

 Sapodilla problems are generally few.
 All in all, this is an easy tree to care for.
 Cold stress or “wet feet” can adversely affect the sapodilla, potentially resulting in not only sapodilla fruit drop but also the death of the tree.
 Also, although the tree likes sun, it can, especially immature trees, get sunburned so it might be necessary to move it under cover or provide a shade cloth.